 INTRODUCTION

-Wheat (Tritium aestivum L.) is one of the most important cereal crops, consumed as a staple food all over the world after rice.
+Wheat (Tritium aestivum L.) is one of the most important cereal crops, consumed as a stable food all over the world after rice.
 Wheat nourishes about 36% of the global human population and provides 20 percent of the total energy requirement in human food (Shewry, 2009, Farooq et al., 2014).
 The demand for wheat is increasing gradually due to the growing world population.
 Consequently, it has been predicted that the demand for wheat will increase by about 60-70 percent by the year 2050 (Borisjuk et al., 2019).
 Globally there are several challenges in wheat production for the farmers and the breeders under changing climatic conditions.
 Abiotic stresses such as drought, high temperature, salinity and metal toxicity reduce crop productivity specifically in arid, semi-arid, tropical and subtropical regions globally (Dhakal et al., 2021).
 Changes in global precipitation patterns due to climatic fluctuation are expected to increase the frequency of droughts, which would exacerbate yield depression.
 One of the main factors restricting wheat yield is water scarcity, which in turn harms global food availability (Hussain et al., 2019, Paras et al. 2024).
 The impact of drought stress is a significant global challenge, capable of greatly diminishing crop yields (Prasad et al., 2011).
 Drought severely endangers the sustainability of wheat production, thereby limiting wheat productivity (Zahoor et al., 2017).
 Research findings indicated that drought-related losses in wheat yields can reach as high as 29% (Daryanto et al., 2016).

 The best strategy for crop productivity and yield stability under drought conditions is to develop drought-tolerant crop varieties (Cattivelli et al. 2008).
 Understanding plant responses to drought are of immense importance and also a fundamental part of crops breeding tolerant to drought stress.
 Hence, there is a need to develop varieties more responsive under limited moisture conditions.
 In the present scenario, more aggressive breeding efforts are required to harness the untapped potential of this crop for further yield enhancement.
 Under changing climatic conditions, the breeding of climate-resilient varieties is becoming more important (Furat and Uzun, 2010, Paras et al., 2022).
 Knowledge about genetic diversity is essential not only to select the elite parents for yield enhancement but also for the development of disease-resistant varieties.
 It is well known that the genetic gain in any crop is determined by the amount of genetic diversity available in its base population.
 Assessing the extent of genetic variability within a cultivated crop has important consequences in plant breeding and the conservation of genetic resources.
 Genetic diversity between two parents is essential to realize maximum heterosis and to obtain transgressive segregants in the segregating populations.
 Hybridization between genotypes of diverse origins is suggested to uncover novel recombinants with improved genetic potential.
 Genetic divergence has been widely used as an indirect indicator of modest efficiency in selecting parents to create high-yielding progenies.